Framework agreements exist in virtually every industry.

 4. Manage License To Hunt Framework Agreements in Salesforce

-Potentially, use Products and Schedules on these opportunities to define and track revenue over time in salesforce.
+Ideally, use Products and Schedules on these opportunities to define and track revenue over time in salesforce.

 So there you have it.

-Don’t make a dog’s breakfast of it.
+Unlike our prospect, don’t make a dog’s breakfast of it.

 Download The 12 Must-Have Dashboard Charts